Earth Month 2025 Schedule of Events

 Thursday, April 3 | 5:00 PM | Timberlake Lane Entrance | Hosted by the Sustainability Theme House

-Help clean up our community and protect the biodiversity in Reynolda by participating in a trails clean up event to celebrate Earth Month!
+Calling all students!
+Help beautify the Reynolda Trails by participating in a trail clean up event in honor of Earth Month.
 Meet at the creek connected to the Reynolda Trails at the Timberlake Lane entrance.

 Learn How to Upcycle! @ Wakeville